PC4HS Advisory Board

 The Process Cleaning for Healthy Schools (PC4HS) Consortium is a national nonprofit organization of facility professionals dedicated to helping its members produce healthy, high performance schools while protecting jobs in budget-constrained environments.

 One goal of PC4HS is to deliver a health-centric, fiscally disciplined, dynamic, unique, proven system of cleaning and operations to make school districts safer for students and staff, while increasing attendance, learning and long-term funding.

 PC4HS uses non-proprietary tools and greener methods, and - wherever possible - domestically-made products to achieve its goals and level the playing field for in-house and contracted operations alike, resulting in more germ-free student and staff spaces at a significant savings to the taxpayer and school district.

-Process Cleaning for Healthy Schools™ (PC4HS™) is a non-profit consortium with a mission of “schools helping schools.”
-The process optimizes efficiency, cleanliness, ease of deployment and health factors through a carefully designed and documented system tailored for K-12 school districts.
+Process Cleaning for Healthy Schools® (PC4HS™) is a 501c3 nonprofit organization with a mission of “schools helping schools.”
+The process optimizes efficiency, cleanliness, ease of deployment and health factors through a carefully designed and documented system tailored for K-12 school districts and higher education.

 It has been successfully implemented for a decade in more than 100 schools in the Western United States, has been introduced to districts in the Midwest and Southeast United States, and is now available nationally.

 PC4HS raises the average productivity of school custodians from 22,000 to 27,000 square feet (or more) per eight-hour shift, with less exertion for workers, lower cost to the district and healthier outcomes for students and staff.
 It applies Integrated Cleaning and Measurement (ICM) principles to determine, track and continue improvements and is compatible with International Standardization Organization (ISO) 9001, the Cleaning Industry Management Standard (CIMS) and other quality management programs.